Dynamic Spatial Filtering in Streamlit & Panel Dashboards

 if gdf.crs is None:

-raise ValueError("Source data lacks CRS definition.
-Assign before filtering.")
+raise ValueError("Source data lacks a CRS definition.
+Assign one before filtering.")

 target_epsg = int(target_crs.split(":")[1])